ornellambula/Project-Bikes-and-buyer-profiles/README.md

 While this project is a demonstration, the techniques and insights derived from it can be invaluable for real businesses looking to make data-driven decisions.
 Feel free to explore the dashboard and adapt it to your own data or use it as a foundation for further analysis.

-I have included a PDF file with a step by step and the actual dataset I used.
+I have included a PDF file with a step by step and the excel sheet that includes the raw dataset, the pivot table and the dashboard I created.